 Weaknesses

-Locate issues that the organisation needs to improve upon, especially those that have the potentially to negatively impact upon the future development of the organisation.
+Locate issues that the organisation needs to improve upon.
+It is especially important for those that have the potential to negatively impact the future development of the organisation.

 Opportunities